netlify-templates/victor-hugo/site/content/_index.md

     board,](https://charter.streetsupport.net/partnership-board/) which brings
     together representatives from different perspectives of our city.
-The board meets quarterly to use its collective influence to remove any systemic blockages that our network are facing.
+The board meets quarterly to use its collective influence to remove any systemic blockages that our network is facing.
 The driving group maintains momentum, supports the action groups, and protects the aims and values of the charter.